Sinp17/Awesome-Model-Compression-in-Recommender-Systems/README.md

 ## Feature

-> - Focus on compression techniques Recommender Systems.
+> - Focus on compression techniques in Recommender Systems.
 > - We propose two criteria to classify these papers.